 –Wallace City was a booming oil town in the 1890’s.

--In the past, the North Shore Railroad serviced Wallace City and the Park brickyard and quarries along Crow’s Run.
+-In the past, the North Shore Railroad serviced Wallace City, the Park brickyard and quarries along Crow’s Run.

 -Early churches in the municipality were: Unionville United Methodist, prior to 1842; Oak Grove Lutheran Church, 1873; House of Mercy Lutheran Church, 1878; Burry’s Church, the United Evangelist Protestant St. Johns Congregation, 1855.

--The Big Knob Grange holds the yearly Big Knob Fair.
+-The Big Knob Grange holds the annual Big Knob Fair.

 -New Sewickley is part of the Freedom Area School District.